vukrosic/aiworksjs/README.md

 OpenAI Codex Playground in your editor.

+# Update Notes

+API Key will now be saved.\
+Added commands:
+- OpenAI Codex: Set Temperature

-## Features
+# Features

-No need to copy your code into the playground, it works in your editor now.
+There's no need to copy paste your code to the playground anymore; it now works directly in your editor.

 Step 1: